How We Gather (and How to Interpret) Our Data

 We always recommend that you look for substantial differences in complaint counts and rates.
 We also advise giving little weight to complaint counts if the total count against a company is less than three or four.

-To compute our price index scores, we calculated an average price for each job or item for all the companies that quoted on that job or item.
+To compute our price comparison scores, we calculated an average price for each job for all the companies that quoted on that job or item.
 Next we compared each company’s price to the average.
 One company might come in at 120 percent of the multi-company average for a particular job, and another company might come in at 90 percent.
-We took each company’s percentage score on each job or item, standardized it, and assigned a weight to each job or item, based on our judgment.
+We took each company’s percentage score on each job, standardized it, and assigned a weight to each job, based on our judgment.
 We then averaged the standardized, weighted percentage scores to find how the company compared to other companies overall.
 Finally, we multiplied this overall percentage score by a flat dollar amount, say, $100.

-The price index score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
-These index scores are imperfect for various reasons: for instance, the jobs or items checked may not be representative; the weighting of various jobs or items in the index may not accurately reflect typical expenditure patterns; and the number of jobs or items is small.
+The price comparison score, then, is intended to indicate the relative prices we found for the companies, adjusted to the base of this flat dollar amount.
+These scores are imperfect for various reasons: for instance, the jobs checked may not be representative; the weighting of various jobs in the scores may not accurately reflect typical expenditure patterns; and the number of jobs is small.

 Areas Served, Minimum Service Charges, and Labor Rates